Skip to content

 engine property

-Lazy initialization of database engine.
+Lazy initialisation of database engine.

 __init__(path: Path, file_config: FileConfig)